 London Explorer Pass or London Pass (London All-Inclusive Pass)?

 It’s easy to confuse these two London city cards, both sold by Go City.

-Like many traditional city passes, the London Pass offers access to an unlimited number of included attractions over a set number of days.
+Like many traditional city passes, the London Pass, or London All-Inclusive Pass, offers access to an unlimited number of included attractions over a set number of days.
 The London Explorer Pass offers access to a predetermined number of attractions.

 The London Explorer Pass lets you choose how many attractions you would like to visit.
 With the London Pass, you choose the number of consecutive days you would like to sightsee.

 READ THIS NEXT: A London Pass Honest Review

 What is Free with the London Explorer Pass?